Italy's regulator asks TikTok for further action on users aged under 13

 “The measures adopted have brought significant, but not yet sufficient, results,” the regulator said in a statement.

-The watchdog requested TikTok to cancel any accounts linked to under-13 users within 48 hours, make access by young users harder and launch communications initiatives explaining that the platform is not indicated for children under the age of 13.
+The watchdog asked TikTok to cancel any accounts linked to users under 13 within 48 hours, make access by young users harder and launch communications initiatives explaining that the platform is not indicated for children under the age of 13.

 Since February then TikTok has asked more than 12.5 million users in Italy to confirm their age, the authority said, without explaining.

+“Following ongoing talks with the regulator since the beginning of the year, we are piloting additional measures to ensure that only users who are at least 13 years old can use TikTok,” Alexandra Evans, head of TikTok’s Child Safety, Europe, said in a statement.

-Reporting by Elvira Pollina, writing by Cristina Carlevaro, editing by Giulia Segreti and David Evans
+Reporting by Elvira Pollina; writing by Cristina Carlevaro, Andrea Mandala; editing by Giulia Segreti, David Evans and Philippa Fletcher

 Our Standards: The Thomson Reuters Trust Principles.